L0G4N2/Bliddo_VEX23_09-07-2023/README.md

 Auton: Work in progress

-Auton Skills: The robot starts on the right side of the net and drives over the bar at the end of the code.
+Auton Skills: The robot starts on the right side of the net and continues on the *Auton* code.

-*Auton Skills is being borrowed from previous code that was made in the summer of 2023*
+*Auton Skills is inspired from previous code that was made in the summer of 2023*